 Personal belongings should be left with family, friends, or in your car.

 Can my family join me in the line-up area?

 Family is not permitted in the line-up area.
 There will be approximately 400 students as well as 50+ faculty/staff in this area at any given time.
 In order to keep things organized, family is not permitted to join the student prior to the ceremony in the line-up room.

 How long is the ceremony and do I have to stay for the entire ceremony?

 The ceremony will last approximately 2 1/2 hours.
 All participants are required to stay for the entire ceremony.

 What do I do when our class is called to the stage?

 When your class is called, you will proceed to the stage.
 You always cross the stage from stage left to right.
 Take your index card with your name on it and make sure you have your white coat laid over your right arm.
-You will hand your card to the reader at the top of the stairs and proceed to your coater.
-You will present your coat to the first coater (typically a faculty member from your program) who will shake the coat.
-You will then move to the 2nd coater and this person will coat you.
-After being coated, you will proceed to an off-stage photography area.
-Following the photograph please return to your seat for the remainder of the ceremony.
+Once you’re at the podium, you will announce your full name, hometown, and undergraduate college/university.
+You will then present your coat to the coater and this person will coat you.
+After being coated, you will return to your seat for the remainder of the ceremony.